-The next question asks my attitude towards appropriations for public works as an aid to unemployment.
+The next question asks my attitude toward appropriations for public works as an aid of unemployment.
 I am perfectly clear as to the principles involved in this case also.

-From the long range point of view it would be advisable for governments of all kinds to set up in times of prosperity what might be called a nest egg to be used for public works in times of depression.
+From the long-range point of view it would be

+advisable for governments of all kinds to set up in times of prosperity what might be called a nest egg to be used for public works in times of depression.
 That is a policy which we should initiate when we get back to good times.

 But there is the immediate possibility of helping the emergency through appropriations for public works.
 One question, however, must be answered first, because of the simple fact that these public works cost money.

-We all know that government treasuries, whether local or state or Federal, are hard put to it to keep their budgets balanced, and in the case of the Federal treasury thoroughly unsound financial policies have made its situation not exactly desperate but at least threatening to future stability if the policies of the present administration are continued.
-All public works-including Federal-must be considered from the point of view of the ability of the government treasury to pay for them.
-There are two ways of paying for receral-must be considered prior the point of view of the source of paying for public works.
+We all know that government treasuries, whether local or State or Federal, are hard put to it to keep their budgets balanced, and in the case of the Federal Treasury thoroughly unsound financial policies have made its situation not exactly desperate, but at least threatening to future stability, if the policies of the present administration are continued.

+All public works -- including Federal -- must be considered from the point of view of the ability of the government treasury to pay for them.
+There are two ways of paying for public works.

 One is by the sale of bonds.
 In principle such bonds should be issued only to pay for self-sustaining projects or for structures which will without question have a useful life over a long period of years.

 The other method of payment is from current revenues, which in these days means in most cases added taxes.
 And we all know that there is a very definite limit to the increase of taxes above the present level.

-From this point, therefore, I can go on and say that if funds can be properly provided by the Federal government for increased appropriations for public works, we must examine the character of those public works.
-I have already spoke of that type which is self-sustaining.
+From this point, therefore, I can go on and say that if funds can be properly provided by the Federal Government for increased appropriations for public works, we must examine the character of these public works.
+I have already spoken of that type which is self-sustaining.
 These should be greatly encouraged.

 The other type is that of public works which are honestly essential to the community.
 Each case must rest on its own merits.
-It is impossible for example to say that all parks or all playgrounds are essential.
+It is impossible, for example, to say that all parks or all playgrounds are essential.
 One may be and another may not be.

-be and another may not be.
-If a school, for instance, has no playground it is obvious that the furnishing of a playground is a necessity to the community.
+If a school, for instance, has no playground, it is obvious that the furnishing of a playground is a necessity to the community.
 But if the school already has a playground and some people seek merely to enlarge it, there may be a very definite question as to how necessary that enlargement is.
 Let me cite another example.
 I am much interested in providing better housing accommodations for the poor in our great cities.

-If a alum area can be torn down and new modern buildings put up, I should call that almost a human necessity, but of the city while allowing the slums to me buildings in some other to of the city while allowing the slums to result in the sum of the community of the slums to reduce the sum of the city while allowing the slums to Pederal government working in co-operation with states and cities can do much to carry on increased public works and along lines which are sound from the economic and financial point of view.
+If a slum area can be torn down and new modern buildings put up, I should call that almost a human necessity, but on the other hand, the mare erection of new buildings in some other part of the city while allowing the slums to remain raises at once a question of necessity.
+I am confident that the Federal Government working in cooperation with States and cities can do much to carry on increased public works and along lines which are sound from the economic and financial point of view.

 Now I come to another question.
-I am asked whether I favor a system of unemployment insurance reserves made compulsory by the states, supplemented by a system of federally co-ordinated state employment offices to facilitate the re-employment of jobless workers.
+I am asked whether I favor a system of unemployment insurance reserves made compulsory by the States, supplemented by a system of Federally coordinated State employment offices to facilitate the reemployment of jobless workers.